mikesol/wall/docs/src/README.md

 false
 ```

 Any `thing` can be given a name in Wall.
 Named things are immutable, meaning once they are created, they cannot be changed.
 Names in Wall cannot be `$` or `@`, start with a number or `.`, and cannot contain whitespace.
 Otherwise, the world's your oyster!
+That said, a lot of yummy names like `int` and `r` are gobbled up by predefined objects and sets.
+Sorry!

 ```
 w> anne = 1